 - From the navigation panel, go to Advanced Settings > Administration > Operation Mode. - 2.
-Select any of these operation modes: - Wireless router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point mode: In this mode, the router creates a new wireless network on an existing network. - Repeater mode: This mode turns the router into a wireless repeater to extend the range of your signal. - Media Bridge: The Media Bridge mode provides the fastest Wi-Fi connection for multiple media devices simultaneously.
-To set up the Media Bridge mode, you need two ZenWiFi BQ16: one configured as the Media station and the other as a router.

-- AiMesh Node: You can set ZenWiFi BQ16 as an AiMesh node to extend an existing AiMesh routers WiFi coverage. - Click Save.
+Select any of these operation modes: - Wireless router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point mode: In this mode, the router creates a new wireless network on an existing network. - AiMesh Node: You can set ZenWiFi BT8 as an AiMesh node to extend an existing AiMesh routers WiFi coverage. - 3.
+Click Save.